Harvest Moon: A Wonderful Life: Remake

-A remake, Story of Seasons: A Wonderful Life, was announced at the Nintendo Direct on September 13, 2022, and later released for the Nintendo Switch in Japan on January 26, 2023, and in North America and Europe on June 27, 2023, for Nintendo Switch, Microsoft Windows, Xbox Series X|S and PlayStation 5.
+A remake, Story of Seasons: A Wonderful Life, was announced at the Nintendo Direct on September 13, 2022, and later released for the Nintendo Switch in Japan on January 26, 2023, and in North America and Europe on June 27, 2023, for Nintendo Switch, Microsoft Windows, Xbox Series XS and PlayStation 5.

 Marvelous added same-sex relationships to the game as well as the option to make the player character non-binary.

 The reception for the remake was mixed, with Destructoid's CJ Andriessen calling the game a "remarkable experience".
 However, GameSpot's Jess Howard considered it "empty and stuck in the past."